Ayush-iitkgp/kapa-service/README.md

 make migrate
 ```
 3. Definitions of the new endpoints can be found at http://localhost:8002/redoc
+4. Postman collection for the usage of all the endpoints can be found at [postman/django-service.postman_collection.json](postman/django-service.postman_collection.json)
-4. Example to create labels of a project
+5. Example to create labels of a project
 ```
 curl --location 'http://localhost:8002/org/v1/projects/<YOUR_PROJECT_ID>/labels' \
 --header 'X-API-KEY: <YOUR_PROJECT_API_KEY>' \